Review: Lock Every Door ~ by Riley Sager

 What I didn’t love:

-For more information on Lauren Layne and her books, check her out on Goodreads
+For more information Riley Sager and his books, check him out on Goodreads.